 Now, while this may seem extreme to some, it is simply a deeply compassionate approach to living.
 But we also have to note, that not all vegans are created equal and hence live out all of the above habits or do it for the right reasons.
 Some vegans may define their Ego through it, and make all other vegans look like some crazed activists.

 So going back to the overall definition, some vegans simply choose to avoid all animal products in their diet, giving little or no thought to the presence of animal products in other parts of their life.
 Some vegans eat honey or wear leather.
-So the biggest thing to note about this word, as any other, is not to generalize, make prejudices or assume you know what a person is all about by defining them through one word.
-(For more about this check out also an article I wrote called, “Breaking Free From Limiting Dietary Lifestyle Labels.”)
+So the biggest thing to note about this word, like any other, is not to generalize, make prejudices or assume you know what a person is all about by defining them through one word.
+For more about this check out also an article I wrote called, “Breaking Free From Limiting Dietary Lifestyle Labels.

 History of Veganism